overhide/overhide/docs/glossary.md

 A *key-owner* has a unique *identity* in the system.

 The *key-owner* is the only entity that can read data posted to a *datastore-key*, see *backchannel* below.

+By default only the *key-owner* can write data to an owned *datastore-key*: notice writing data is different than posting, posting uses the *backchannel*, writing simply sets the *datastore-value*.
+Other identities can be configured as "writers" against a *datastore-key* by the *key-owner*.

 #### backchannel (queue)